 Level I and Level II fieldwork are required of occupational therapy students enrolled at St. Ambrose University.

-A doctoral capstone experience is an additional 14-week placement focused on the student's doctoral capstone project.
+A doctoral capstone experience is an additional 14-week placement, during the third year of the OTD program, focused on the student's doctoral capstone project.

 Assistive Technology Lab